The Landscape Agency

 The Landscape Agency is a British landscape architecture company that was founded in 1998 by Patrick James.
 The company specializes in landscape design, landscape planning and landscape management with a focus on the conservation of historic landscapes.

-The company is based in York and is run by Managing Director Alex Robinson.
+The company is based in York and is run by Managing Director Edward Payne.

 History

 After studying agriculture at the University of London and spending three years with Country Life, Patrick James spent four years working at the Heritage Lottery Fund.
 It was there that James gained architectural experience and decided to start his own company.
 Teaming up with two associates, Tom Stuart-Smith and Todd Longstaffe-Gowan, James founded The Landscape Agency in October 1998.

 After two years, James decided to seek additional start-up capital to grow the business.
 The funding was successful and the company began to grow rapidly.
 As the company grew, the range of the projects also widened, although efforts remained focused on historic landscape projects across England and Ireland.